-The local community has taken steps to restore the natural balance with the help of NGOs such as the Peace Parks Foundation.
-If you’re interested in finding out more you can watch SABC’s 50/50 programme on the area.
-Peace Parks has supported the community to bring back giraffe, zebra and other animals into a conservancy area.
-For expansion of the natural landscape, it is critical that people and nature find a productive balance and the means to work together, rather than against each other.
-At Grounded we aided this vital process by bringing together a group of committed large and small-scale farmers and area experts.
+The local community has already taken steps to restore the natural balance with the help of the Peace Parks Foundation.
+If you’re interested in finding out more, you can watch SABC’s 50/50 programme on the area.
+Peace Parks has supported the community in bringing back giraffe, zebra and other animals into a conservancy area.
+For expansion of the natural landscape, it is critical that people and nature find a productive balance and this means existing together in harmony.
+Peace Parks began with a vital step in this process, training over 1000 farmers in sustainable agricultural practices, called “conservation agriculture”.

 At Grounded we have taken a two-pronged approach to support the Simalaha.
 We are attempting to:

 - Create a financially sustainable future for Conservation Agriculture through local processing, value addition and by finding markets where we can obtain premiums for these sustainably grown crops.

 - Develop an exemplary incubator farm showcasing high quality, high value, high intensity regenerative agriculture.
 The incubator farm focuses on growing herbs and spices for local and international markets.
 The idea is to create hubs for more intensive agriculture, focusing on restoring soil health and radically increasing the income for the most ambitious farmers in the area.

 We don’t have any products from the Simalaha yet.
 The farmers have been selling their own produce.
 In 2019, we are hoping that we might have some peanuts from the conservation agriculture project, and start producing spices through the incubator farm (ginger, turmeric, garlic,chilies) which can then be tested in various markets.
 Due to the complexities of working in this area, it might take a while before we have crops ready for international export markets.
 Local markets will be the focus for this company in the short term.